Intellectual property as a sword

 ii) To battle against infringers

 When a product or service takes off and becomes a success story, cheaper knock-offs and imitation products/services immediately arrive on the scene in order to grab a piece of the pie.
-IP owners must be aware and police their grounds with a keen eye in order to spot these infringers and to halt their activities as soon as possible, so as not to allow the reputation of the product to be tarnished by these cheaper knock offs and imitation products.
+IP owners must be aware and police their grounds with a keen eye in order to spot these infringers and to halt their activities as soon as possible, so as to not allow the reputation of the product to be tarnished by these cheaper knock offs and imitation products.

 iii) As a show of strength and dominance in a particular marketplace and industry.